Sotheby's: Fossils

 In October 1997, Sotheby's auctioned and sold Sue, the world's largest and most complete Tyrannosaurus rex skeleton.
 Although academic palaeontologists feared that the specimen would enter private hands and become "lost" to science forever, financial assistance from wealthy patrons such as Disney and McDonald's allowed the Field Museum of Natural History to buy the skeleton for over $8 million.
 Beginning with the sale of Sue, Sotheby's has attracted controversy regarding the commercialization of scientifically important fossils.
 Controversy around the subject has since reignited with each subsequent sale of a high-profile fossil by Sotheby's.

 On 9 December 2022, Sotheby's sold a highly complete T. rex skull named Maximus at a price of over $6 million.

 On 17 July 2024, Sotheby's sold Apex, the world's most complete Stegosaurus skeleton, for US$44.5 million.
 This set a new world record for any dinosaur skeleton or fossil ever sold at auction at the time.
 The buyer, Kenneth Griffin, has temporarily loaned the skeleton to the American Museum of Natural History.

 In June 2025, Sotheby's announced the auction of a highly complete specimen of Ceratosaurus.
 It is one of the few Ceratosaurus specimens in existence, and the only known juvenile.
 The skeleton was acquired from the Museum of Ancient Life in Utah.
+The skeleton subsequently sold for US$30.5 million.

+In July 2026, Sotheby's sold Gus, a highly complete T. rex skeleton, for US$50.1 million.